natelistrom/natelistrom.github.io/_posts/2022-11-25-engineers-and-tour-guides.md

 reading_time: 3 min
 ---

-<p class="summary"><strong>Summary:</strong> Storytellers should invest effort in reducing friction for their audiences.
-It's hard work, but it pays off.</p>

 ---

 Early in my career in tech, I was introduced to a phrase that stuck with me: